Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 where $\as_{m,kt} \in \{0,1\}$ indicates whether to allocate a spectrum $\ch_{kt}$ to SU $m$.
 The factor $\xi_{kt}$ means that only the idle spectrums can be used by SUs.

-\textbf{Welfare of Contract User.} In the futures market, however, an SU's welfare is \textit{not} related to the utility that he or she achieves, but rather to the total number of spectrums that he or she obtains.
-Based on the requirement of inelastic traffic, the SU achieves a fixed total welfare if the number of allocated spectrums meets (or exceeds) the demand; otherwise the SU suffers certain welfare loss.
-Such a welfare definition coincides with the SU's actual payment defined in (\ref{eq:ERn-xxxx}).\footnote{It is worth noting that we are not contending that the contract user's actual payment in (\ref{eq:ERn-xxxx}) or the contract details in (\ref{eq:contract}) determines the user's welfare definition; on the contrary, the user's welfare determines the type of contract that he or she will accept and the payment that he or she is willing to pay.} \reee{For convenience, we will use the notation $D_n^{\ddag}$, $B_n^{\ddag}$, $ \widehat{P}_n^{\ddag}$, and $\widehat{B}_n^{\ddag} $ to denote the spectrum demand, the fixed total welfare, the unit welfare loss, and the fixed total welfare loss (when the demand is not satisfied), respectively.
-Since we do not address the problem of contract design in this work, we simply consider that each contract coincides perfectly with the contract user's welfare definition, i.e., $D_n^{\ddag} = D_n$, $B_n^{\ddag} = B_n$, $ \widehat{P}_n^{\ddag} = \widehat{P}_n$, and $\widehat{B}_n^{\ddag} = \widehat{B}_n$.} Thus, the total welfare of a contract user $n$ (denoted by $\wc_n$) has exactly the same form as his actual payment in (\ref{eq:ERn-xxxx}), that is:
+\textit{Utility of Contract User.} \revth{In the futures market, however, an SU's utility is not only related to the valuation that he or she achieves, but also related to the total number of spectrums that he or she obtains.} First, depending on the requirement of inelastic traffic, an SU achieves a fixed total utility if the number of allocated spectrums meets (or exceeds) the demand; otherwise the SU suffers certain utility loss. \revth{Such a utility is usually referred to as the \emph{demand-related} utility,} which coincides with the SU's payment defined in the contract, i.e., Eq.~(\ref{eq:ERn-xxxx}).\footnote{It is worth noting that we are not contending that the contract user's actual payment in (\ref{eq:ERn-xxxx}) or the contract details in (\ref{eq:contract}) determines the user's (demand-related) utility definition; on the contrary, the user's (demand-related) utility determines the type of contract that he or she will accept and the payment that he or she is willing to pay.} \reee{For convenience, we will use the notation $D_n^{\ddag}$, $B_n^{\ddag}$, $ \widehat{P}_n^{\ddag}$, and $\widehat{B}_n^{\ddag} $ to denote the spectrum demand, the fixed total utility when the demand is satisfied, the unit utility loss (for soft contract) and the fixed total utility loss (for hard contract) when the demand is not satisfied, respectively.
+Since we do not address the problem of contract design in this work, we simply consider that each contract coincides perfectly with the contract user's utility definition, i.e., $D_n^{\ddag} = D_n$, $B_n^{\ddag} = B_n$, $ \widehat{P}_n^{\ddag} = \widehat{P}_n$, and $\widehat{B}_n^{\ddag} = \widehat{B}_n$.} \revth{Thus, the total \emph{demand-related} utility of a contract user $n$ (denoted by $\wc_n$) has exactly the same form as his actual payment in the contract, that is:}